Transcript:

 I had a friend joke that she wanted to wrap her kids in bubble wrap.
 That would be living a life in 1.
 Unless they suffocate in the plastic… in which case, we’d have to move it up the scale.

 In general, as we stay below 5, our hope is that there’s more chance of experiencing comfort and peace, less fear.
 As we hit 5 and above, we enter a zone that increases the likelihood of pain.
-Not always, but in general.
-In our minds we tend to associate pain with “bad.”
-So sometimes we start to avoid 6-9 (instead of just avoiding almost certain death).

 In this event, we’ve had to not only avoid 6-9s, we’ve had to avoid things that are generally associated with the 1-5 section.
 Going to church, generally a safe practice, is now something we’ve avoided for a few months.
-Going to the park, going grocery shopping, going to work… these activities have become 9s and 10s just by virtue of the situation at hand.

 The problem is, when we make an 8 into the new 10, and begin to see 8 at “almost certain death” instead of 10, we start avoiding 7, just to be safe.
 We’ve been behaving (because we’ve needed to) as though 3s and 4s are 10.
-Because of this, our lives have gotten smaller and smaller and our fear can start to get bigger and bigger – even in our effort to live more safely.

 #3 Focus on the Facts

 I heard a report a couple weeks ago on a radio station and the reporter said, “60 out of 64 counties in Colorado have reported confirmed cases of this particular disease.”
-I thought that was an interesting angle – as it was pointing to the fact that MOST counties have confirmed cases.
-I thought it was interesting he didn’t point out that by and large MOST people don’t have this particular disease.
+This an interesting angle – as it was pointing to the fact that MOST counties have confirmed cases.

 In the end, I believe these three things – breathing, the measuring your risk on the 1-10 scale, and focusing on facts – will help you re-enter life again with confidence and peace.